 We have detected that you are using Internet Explorer to visit this website.
 Internet Explorer is now being phased out by Microsoft.
 As a result, NHS Digital no longer supports any version of Internet Explorer for our web-based products, as it involves considerable extra effort and expense, which cannot be justified from public funds.
 Some features on this site will not work.
 You should use a modern browser such as Edge, Chrome, Firefox, or Safari.
 If you have difficulty installing or accessing a different browser, contact your IT support team.

-Funding is being provided to areas who have already piloted digital solutions successfully in small local areas.
-The aim is to implement them on a larger scale and to produce a range of products that will support wider sector adoption at a reasonable cost.
+Funding was provided to areas who have already piloted digital solutions successfully in small local areas.
+The aim was to implement them on a larger scale and to produce a range of products that will support wider sector adoption at a reasonable cost.

-Twenty-six organisations were funded originally to undertake a development phase and in November 2019, 16 of these organisations are receiving further funding to proceed to implementation, which is now well under way and due to complete by March 2021.
+Twenty-six organisations were funded originally to undertake a development phase and in November 2019, 16 of these organisations received further funding to proceed to implementation which was to complete by March 2021.

 The Pathfinder themes have many things in common, such as: